Dung24-6/Dung24-6/README.md

 _**The first step to getting the things you want out of life is this: decide what you want.**_

 Ben Stein

+_**Neatness begets order; but from order to taste there is the same difference as from taste to genius, or from love to friendship.**_

+Johann Kaspar Lavater